 Log in to Anvil and click ‘New Blank App’.
 Choose the Material Design theme.

-In the App Browser, click the + next to Server Modules to add a new Server Module.
+In the App Browser, click the + next to Server Code to add a new Server Module.

 You will see a code editor with a yellow background.

 @anvil.server.background_task def make_slow_request(): response = anvil.http.request("https://httpstat.us/200?sleep=5000") # An API that provides slow responses print(response)

 @anvil.server.background_task decorator means that this function can be run in the background.